Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Dogs have a highly developed sense of smell that is far more sensitive than humans.
 They have over 300 million olfactory receptors in their nose, while humans only have about 6 million.
 This means that dogs are capable of detecting even the slightest of odors that humans are unable to sense.

-When a dog inhales, the air is split into two parts – one part goes to their lungs for breathing, while the other part goes to their olfactory system for scent detection.
-The scent detection part consists of a complex network of nerves, receptors, and brain areas that work together to process the smell.
+When a dog inhales, the air is split into two parts: One part goes to their lungs for breathing, while the other part goes to their olfactory system for scent detection.
+The scent detection part consists of a complex network of nerves, receptor cells, and brain areas that work together to process the smell.

 What Are Dogs Capable of Smelling?